Skip to main content

 Note: 1.5 lectures

-In this chapter we discuss and prove the fundamental theorem of calculus.
+In this section we discuss and prove the fundamental theorem of calculus.
 The entirety of integral calculus is built upon this theorem, ergo the name.
 The theorem relates the seemingly unrelated concepts of integral and derivative.
 It tells us how to compute the antiderivative of a function using the integral and vice versa.

 Subsection 5.3.1 First form of the theorem